· 9 min read

 Design systems are no longer built for designers.
 They are built for AI.

-This article is a response and a concrete extension to Rythm's framing, focused on one thing: LLM-consumable design systems that can actually generate UI, not just talk about it.
+This article is a response and a concrete extension to Rythm's framing.
+It stays focused on one thing: LLM-consumable design systems that can actually generate UI, not just talk about it.

 The Missing Piece: AI Needs Contracts, Not Concepts